How to access housing

 Wiltshire Council Shared Ownership and Shared Ownership properties information is available in the Related pages section

 The Help to Buy equity loan scheme is available to first time buyers and those who have bought a home before if buying a new build property.
 This normally works by finding a new build property and applying for the equity loan scheme.
-Details of the scheme are provided on the Help to buy South website.
+Details of the scheme are provided on the HM Government - Own your home website.

 For more information, please see our section on the different types of specialist housing.